JoseZaqITB/zettelNotes-memo-pad/stories/how I conquer her in her car.md

 No way, u are serious.
 But why?
 Are u crazy?
 Vero: haha why u say that?
 U are pretty too.
 Jose: because I literally didnt do nothing to make you fell in love with me.
-I treat u as a friend a the whole time..
+I treat u as a friend a the whole time and I didn't use my powerfull seductive methods..
 I didn't know that that works.
 Vero: yeah I am a little crazy I think.
 Jose: well, take back what u said, I get exicted swiftly...im just, I'm just have to forget this conversation to avoid do stupid romantic stuff.
 Vero: haha too late soldadito u know it already.